 When deciding which insurance agent to work with, make sure that they are an independent agent.

 This means that they have no financial reason to market one insurance company’s policy over another.
 Independent agents typically advertise themselves as such.

 They should also present you with policies from several different companies so that each policy can be easily compared.
-For example, my independent agent provided me with the comparison below:
+For example, the independent agent I worked with at Pattern provided me with the comparison below: